-Registration is done in person on a first come, first serve basis, as space is available.
+Registration is done on a first come first serve basis, as space is available.
 We do not accept payment over the phone, or registrations mailed in.
 We also cannot hold spots without a full registration.
-We apologize for any inconvenience this may cause, but we like to speak to each parent or guardian to ensure proper class placement.

 General Rules and Billing Policies